Professional Land Clearing Services in Milledgeville, GA

 Do I need a permit to clear land in Georgia?

-In Georgia, a Land Disturbance Permit (LDP) from the Georgia EPD is required for any clearing activity that disturbs one or more acres.
+A Land Disturbance Permit (LDP) from the Georgia EPD is required for any clearing activity that disturbs one or more acres.
 This permit enforces erosion and sediment control standards under the NPDES stormwater program and requires an approved erosion control plan before clearing begins.

 How long does it take to clear an acre of land?